andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/03-wine_country.md

 The original proposal to span the Golden Gate was made in 1869 by a fella by the name of Joshua Norton.
-After losing all his money, and presumably his marbles, in an attempt to corner the rice market, he declared himself Norton I, Emperor of the United States & Protector of Mexico.
+After losing all his money, and presumably his marbles, in an attempt to corner the rice market, he declared himself *Norton I, Emperor of the United States & Protector of Mexico*.
 Emperor Norton spared no time flexing his self-appointed imperial muscle, issuing decrees that were sometimes fanciful, often audacious, and always entertaining.
 A selection of some, but not all of Emperor Norton's royal decrees: on 16-July 1860, he dissolved the United